kubewarden/rfc/rfc/0020-policy-group.md

           reject:
             - latest
   expression: "sigstore_pgp() || (sigstore_gh_action() && reject_latest_tag())"
-  message: "The group policy is rejected."
+  message: "The policy group is rejected."
 ```

 ### Expression language

-We will use [CEL](https://github.com/google/cel-go) as the expression language for the group policies.
+We will use [CEL](https://github.com/google/cel-go) as the expression language for the policy groups.
 The main reason for this choice is that CEL is used by the [ValidatingAdmissionPolicy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) and [matchConditions](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-matchconditions) in Kubernetes.

 Each policy in the group will be represented as a function call in the expression with the same name as the policy defined in the group.